NguyenHoangAnh411/ChallengeWow_Aptos/README.md

-# 🌊 Challenge Wave - GameFi for Competitive Proofs
+# 🌊 Challenge And Wow - GameFi for Competitive Proofs

-**Challenge Wave** is a fast-paced GameFi DApp where players prove their skill and speed by answering random quiz challenges in real-time.
+**Challenge And Wow** is a fast-paced GameFi DApp where players prove their skill and speed by answering random quiz challenges in real-time.
 Powered by the OLYM3 Testnet and zk-SNARK technology, every match is more than just a game—it's a cryptographic proof of challenge.

 ## ⚙️ Core Gameplay